People of Glassell Park: Miguel Martinez | KCET

 People of Glassell Park: Miguel Martinez

 My name's Miguel Martinez and I'm from Glassell Park.
-I've lived here for sixteen, about to be seventeen years, since I was born.
+I've lived here for 16, about to be 17 years, since I was born.
 I like this area because there are scenic areas.
 Just by walking around you can discover a new part of the street or a back road that you've never been to before.
 You go up them and then you see a perfect view of the entire neighborhood.
 Compared to the western areas there are a lot more places to explore and a lot more wilderness around here too.

 The above interview is transcribed and edited from the following interview:

 Children whose educations have been disrupted by the pandemic may suffer life-long consequences, including shorter life spans, according to a study released today by the UCLA Fielding School of Public Health.

 Many artists find work has dried up due to COVID-19, but it doesn’t mean you have to stop working entirely.
 Several artists and people who work with artists share their best tips on things to do when work is slow.

 Los Angeles County health officials announced Nov.
 23 a record-high daily number of cases that is expected to trigger a more sweeping stay-at-home order.

 Can Online Avatars Define Us?
 Animator Jenna Caravello Dives Into This, the Art of Online Storytelling and Pepe the Frog

 Meet Jenna Caravello, the mind-bendingly creative brain who uses video games, interactive installations and animated short films as ways to help us make sense of memory, loss and meaning.